Isuzu prime mover with a curtainsider trailer on an Australian highway at sunset

 What interest rate will I pay on a truck loan?

 Rates depend on the age of the truck, your trading history, the loan term and the structure.
 Newer assets and stronger profiles attract sharper rates.
-Because Equifund compares more than 80 lenders, the aim is to match you to the lender most comfortable with your situation rather than one bank's pricing.
+Because Equifund compares a wide panel of specialist lenders, the aim is to match you to the lender most comfortable with your situation rather than one bank's pricing.

 Can I finance a used or older truck?